maykru/hatespeechdetection/README.md

 ![diagram_model2](https://user-images.githubusercontent.com/76164630/216852293-b5571b03-0b01-421a-9b56-7a10ff8775e9.JPG)

+- GloVe embeddings were used to convert text into numerical data
-The model features four convolutional layers with four different kernel sizes
+- four convolutional layers with four different kernel sizes
+- each followed by a max pooling layer
+- outputs of all pooling layers concatenated into a 1-dimensional tensor
+- tensor fed into linear layer, which outputs result: 0 for non-hate speech, 1 for hate speech